isc-projects/bind9/doc/arm/reference.rst

 Attempts to open a statistics channel are restricted by the optional ``allow`` clause.
 Connections to the statistics channel are permitted based on the ``address_match_list``.
-If no ``allow`` clause is present, ``named`` accepts connection attempts from any address; since the statistics may contain sensitive internal information, it is highly recommended to restrict the source of connection requests appropriately.
+If no ``allow`` clause is present, ``named`` accepts connection attempts from any address.
+Since the statistics may contain sensitive internal information, the source of connection requests must be restricted appropriately so that only trusted parties can access the statistics channel.

+Gathering data exposed by the statistics channel locks various subsystems in ``named``, which could slow down query processing if statistics data is requested too often.

+An issue in the statistics channel would be considered a security issue only if it could be exploited by unprivileged users circumventing the access control list.
+In other words, any issue in the statistics channel that could be used to access information unavailable otherwise, or to crash ``named``, is not considered a security issue if it can be avoided through the use of a secure configuration.

 If no ``statistics-channels`` statement is present, ``named`` does not open any communication channels.